JJNod88/jjn-pp2-tbc/README.md

     * Alt attributes have been added for images

 # Responsiveness
 As technology advances, new devices are being released every day.
-It is extremely important to ensure that thre site and game can be played on any device.
+It is extremely important to ensure that the site and game can be played on any device.
 Not just its functionality, but its design and display too.
-A good site is not comprimised because of a smaller or larger screen.
+A good site is not compromised because of a smaller or larger screen.

 ### Structure
 * The site has been designed to adapt to any device and screen size.